 Colliers announces $250 million increase to Credit Facility

-/EIN News/ -- TORONTO, April 28, 2023 (GLOBE NEWSWIRE) -- Colliers International Group Inc. (TSX and NASDAQ: CIGI) ("Colliers") announced today that it has increased the total commitments under its unsecured multi-currency revolving credit facility maturing May 2027 (the “Credit Facility”) by US$250 million, resulting in total borrowing capacity of US$1.75 billion.
+TORONTO, April 28, 2023 (GLOBE NEWSWIRE) -- Colliers International Group Inc. CIGI ("Colliers") announced today that it has increased the total commitments under its unsecured multi-currency revolving credit facility maturing May 2027 (the "Credit Facility") by US$250 million, resulting in total borrowing capacity of US$1.75 billion.
 The cost of borrowing, maturity date, and financial covenants remain unchanged.

 The Credit Facility is led by Bank of Montreal and is syndicated to 10 major Canadian, US and international banks.
 The Credit Facility ranks pari passu with Colliers' existing privately placed fixed rate senior notes maturing in 2028 and 2031.